 We all learn languages from someone who is already fluent.
 To learn a language is to practice it.
 Very often, immigrants live in linguistically separated groups.
-Sant’Egidio English with Friends wants to invite everyone in an English-only full immersion environment so that listening and comprehension, as well as speaking and reading skills will improve.
+Sant’Egidio English with Friends invites everyone in an English-only full immersion environment so that listening and comprehension, as well as speaking and reading skills improve.
 The key is to learn to share life in English.
-All examples, all stories, all conversations will be real-life ones.
-We will learn together to understand life, its complications, its promises, its hopes and dreams in an English shared with friends.
-There will be different levels of proficiency, from beginners on, to better everyone’s skills and mastering of the language.
+All examples, all stories, all conversations are real-life ones.
+At English with Friends, we learn together to understand life, its complications, its promises, its hopes and dreams in an English shared with friends.
+There are different levels of proficiency, from beginners on, to better everyone’s skills and mastering of the language.
 We work in classes according to level and in one-on-one conversational settings.

 Sant’Egidio English with Friends is completely run by volunteers.
-There is no charge and no one is paid to offer services and no one is paying to get them.
-Everything is shared gratuitously: time, energy, ideas, space, even access, computers, and phones.
-We work together in groups and in pairs because want to learn in different settings complementing the regularity of the Sunday classes with the flexibility of weekly meetings around the city.
-The extra benefit of speaking and listening in English in a professional setting is that learners are exposed to different lifestyles, different options, and opportunities.
+There is no charge.
+No one is paid to offer services and no one is paying to get them.
+Everything is shared gratuitously: time, energy, ideas, space, even access, computers, phones, and other communication platforms.
+We work together in groups and in pairs because want to learn in different settings complementing the regularity of the classes with the flexibility of meetings around the city and remotely.
+The extra benefit of speaking and listening in English in a professional setting is that learners are exposed to many lifestyles, different options, and opportunities.
 At Sant’Egidio English with Friends, everyone learns and everyone teaches.

 English with Friends wants to be a place where we build coexistence learning to live with different people.
 Classes are usually mixed and not monoethnic.
 Attending the lessons is an occasion to build relations of friendship among people who may be distant at the origin and who would have probably never met.
 Thus, we realize a workshop of the civilization of living together, a good model, a good practice to build integration and coexistence.